elastic/app-search-node/README.md

 ## Contributions

-  To contribute code to this gem, please fork the repository and submit a pull request.
+  To contribute code, please fork the repository and submit a pull request.